Brucius/Fcc-random-quote-generator/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/Fourthcollective/pen/JKxmdz.
+First project to call API using Javascript and populating it in HTML document You can find this one at http://codepen.io/Fourthcollective/pen/JKxmdz.